aravindhk/QESummerSchool/Day-2/example1.relax/README.md

 The structure of this example is an oxygen atom chemisorbed onto a (3x3) supercell of graphene (file: `pw.graphene3x3-O.relax.in`).
-The steps to perform are analogous to those described above.
+The steps to perform are analogous to those described above, i.e.:

+        pw.x < pw.graphene3x3-O.relax.in > pw.graphene3x3-O.relax.out &

+You can visualize the evolving structure as:

+        xcrysden --pwo pw.graphane.relax.out